 - Administration (changing subjects, enrolment, etc)

 - Tenancy / housing

 You can contact our Advocates about any inquiry or dispute that you may have within the Departments and Faculties of the University or in relation to any personal or academic matter that is affecting you.
-We recommend that if you ever have any problems that directly or indirectly impact upon your studies, please get in touch with us as soon as those problems arise.
-If our Advocates cannot assist, they will refer you to someone who can.
+If you have a legal issue not listed here, check if our legal service can help you.

 All communications with SAAOs are treated in absolute confidence and SAAOs are independent of the University – our Advocates are employed by SUPRA not the University.
 Advocates, where possible, will provide information, options and strategies and will only act on your behalf if you request for them to do so.